Directives¶

 Document titles in the

-will be automatically read from the title of the referenced document.
+toctreewill be automatically read from the title of the referenced document.
 If that isn’t what you want, you can specify an explicit title and target using a similar syntax to reST hyperlinks (and Sphinx’s cross-referencing syntax).
 This looks like:.. toctree:: intro All about strings <strings> datatypes

 The second line above will link to the

-document.You can also add external links, by giving an HTTP URL instead of a document name.
+stringsdocument, but will use the title “All about strings” instead of the title of thestringsdocument.You can also add external links, by giving an HTTP URL instead of a document name.

 Section numbering